 - Puffery: You exaggerated statements to sell a product that most consumers understand to be opinionated claims.

-Retain a Skilled California Wire Fraud Defense Lawyer in Santa Barbara
+Retain a Skilled Wire Fraud Defense Lawyer in Santa Barbara

 Wire fraud is a severe federal offense that may lead to harsh consequences which require a skilled and knowledgeable criminal defense attorney to obtain the best possible outcome.
-At the Aron Law Firm, our California wire fraud defense lawyers are highly experienced in disputing fraudulent charges and other white-collar crimes.
-Led by former Deputy District Attorney William M. Aron, our firm puts years of trial experience to work building robust defense strategies based on the facts of our client’s cases in the Santa Barbara area and throughout California.
+At the Aron Law Firm, our Santa Barbara wire fraud defense lawyers are highly experienced in disputing fraudulent charges and other white-collar crimes.
+Led by former Deputy District Attorney William M. Aron, our firm puts years of trial experience to work building robust defense strategies based on the facts of our client’s cases in the Santa Barbara area.

 Don’t wait to consult an experienced criminal defense lawyer about your wire fraud charges.
-Talk to an experienced California wire fraud defense attorney at Aron Law Firm about your situation today by completing our contact form or calling (805) 500-7536.
+Talk to an experienced Santa Barbara wire fraud defense attorney at Aron Law Firm about your situation today by completing our contact form or calling (805) 500-7536.